krobelus/git-branchstack/README.md

 ## Motivation

-Sometimes I am working on multiple unrelated changes to a [Git] repository.
-Instead of checking out a separate branch for each change, I prefer to do most of my work on a single branch.
-This [blog post] lists some advantages.
+Sometimes, I am working on multiple changes to a [Git] repository.
+I want to add all of my changes to a single branch, but send them upstream in small, reviewable chunks.

 Git already supports this workflow via [git format-patch] and [git send-email], however, many projects prefer to receive patches as pull requests.
 To make